uzo-o/puff-piano/README.md

 ## Description
-Puff Piano is a Pygame simulation that lets the user
+Puff Piano is a Pygame simulation that lets the user play any combination of notes/chords in a single octave.
+When the puff puff are idle, they sleep in their pan.
+When the user presses the corresponding key, they come to life.

 ### Controls
 | Puff Puff  | Keyboard | Note | Solfege |